Olympus E-500 vs E-M10 III

 The E-500 writes its imaging data to Compact Flash or xD Picture cards, while the E-M10 III uses SDXC cards.
 The E-500 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the E-M10 III only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus Evolt E-500 and Olympus OM-D E-M10 Mark III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the E-500 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-500 was succeeded by the Olympus E-510.
+Both the E-500 and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The E-500 was replaced by the Olympus E-510, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So what is the bottom line?
 Is the Olympus E-500 better than the Olympus E-M10 III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Olympus Evolt E-500:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Longer lasting: Can take more shots (750 versus 330) on a single battery charge.